 The benefits of this type of yoga are manifold.
 Some of the things it can help with is stress, anxiety, and blood pressure (hypertension).
 Along with focus, creativity and imagination, sleep, digestion, and much more.
 Overall, the practice aims to awaken an energy within you that has lain dormant for years — possibly decades.

-Is Kundalini dangerous?
+Is Kundalini yoga dangerous?

 Is Kundalini yoga good for beginners?

 Yes!
-While Kundalini yoga can certainly be a challenge for even advanced practitioners.
-It also remains one of the best yogic practices for beginners.
+While Kundalini yoga can certainly be a challenge, even for advanced practitioners, it also remains one of the best yogic practices for beginners.